CGM Proves a Vital Tool in Healthy Pregnancy

 A second key finding of the study was the substantial decrease in complications among newborns in the CGM group.

 The number of babies being born larger than average fell from 69 to 53 percent.
 The number of babies admitted to intensive care for more than 24 hours after birth dropped from 43 to 27 percent.
 Babies born with low blood sugar levels decreased from 28 to 15 percent.
 Furthermore, on average, babies born to CGM moms left the hospital one day earlier and had half as many neonatal care admission.

-Pregnant women with Type 1 diabetes are considered a high-risk group because of the demands on the body of both gestation and Type 1.
+Pregnant women with type 1 diabetes are considered a high-risk group because of the demands on the body of both gestation and type 1.
 The conventional treatment has mostly included a closer system of monitoring before, during and after pregnancy.
-Among the recommendations: stepped-up visits to one’s endocrinologist for pre-pregnancy consultations, sustained maintenance of recommended BGLs for pregnancy (A1C less than 7), eye doctor visits, and healthier eating and a regiment of prenatal vitamins.
+Among the recommendations: stepped-up visits to one’s endocrinologist for pre-pregnancy consultations, sustained maintenance of recommended BGLs for pregnancy (A1C less than 7), eye doctor visits and healthier eating and a regiment of prenatal vitamins.

 The hope is that now, with the results of the study, physicians around the globe will call for the use of CGM systems during pregnancy as well.

 “Women need to manage blood glucose levels very tightly in order to avoid pregnancy complications for their babies, but that can be very difficult to do,” Dr. Denice Feig, co-principal investigator of the study, said in a press release.
-“We have shown here, for the first time, that using continuous glucose monitoring leads to improved glucose control during pregnancy and a reduction in neonatal health complications.”
+“We have shown here, for the first time, that using continuous glucose monitoring leads to improved blood glucose control during pregnancy and a reduction in neonatal health complications.”